ahn-ens-lyon/basex-camp2014/README.md

 basex-camp
 ==========

-Co-working with the BaseX team in Konstanz,ee
+Co-working with the BaseX team in Konstanz, 3-7 november 2014